niknetniko/ugent2016/readme.md

 ## License

-All code is licensed under the LaTeX Project Public License, version 1.3c or later.
+All files except those mentioned below are licensed under the LaTeX Project Public License, version 1.3c or later.
+See the `LICENSE` file.

-The license of the included images is unclear at the moment (I'm working on this).
+All files in the folders `assets` and `latex/logos` are propably licensed under CC BY-SA 4.0; this is in process of being verified.